gunwant11/rapidfort-file-upload/README.md

   The workflow is triggered code is pushed to the `master` branch or pull request is created against the `master` branch.
   Workflow can be triggered manually by clicking on the `Actions` tab and selecting the `build-and-publish` workflow.

-- ### Steps
-- Checkout the repository
-- Build the Docker image
-- Login to DockerHub
-- Push the image to DockerHub
-- Logout from DockerHub

 ## Environment Variables

 The following environment variables are used in the project: